 Temporary Solution For Clean Water Sources When Washing Hair Extensions

-How Does Hot Water Affect Washing My Hair Extensions?
+How Does Hot Water affect Washing My Hair Extensions?

-If neither of these are an option, studies have shown that iron and the other chemicals found in water are more likely to affect hair when the cuticle is opened, and this happens during the application of warm/hot water.
+If neither of these is an option, studies have shown that iron and the other chemicals found in water are more likely to affect hair when the cuticle is opened, and this happens during the application of warm/hot water.
 By reducing the temperature the cuticle is less likely to open, and will hopefully stop the iron from settling on the hair, therefore try using cold or lukewarm water when washing your hair.